ktarpey/watchlist-client-js/README.md

 ### Build

-The source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
-Consequently, transpilation (or polyfill use) is recommended before distribution.
+Source code is written in [ES2018](https://en.wikipedia.org/wiki/ECMAScript#9th_Edition_%E2%80%93_ECMAScript_2018).
+Consequently, transpilation (or polyfill use) is recommended for use in web browsers.